5 Ways to Serve Macarons at Your Wedding

 If you don’t love buttercream-coated cakes, fondant designs and naked confections, go the non-traditional route and skip getting a legit wedding cake (this may seem like a faux pas, but plenty of people are doing it these days).
 What should you put in its place?
 A sky-high macaron tower filled with your favourite flavours, naturally.
 This easy-to-grab option is perfect for those who want the drama of a wedding cake without having to cut and serve dessert.

-As cake toppers
+As wedding cake toppers

 Forget about topping your wedding cake with itty bitty figurines - use macarons instead!
-The sweet Parisian treat makes for the perfect wedding cake accessory and means you can eat every single part of your confection.
+The sweet Parisian treat makes for the perfect wedding cake decoration and means you can eat every single part of your confection.
 Fair warning: your guests may fight over who gets a slice with a macaron, so you’ll probably want to have extra on hand.

 As an extra dessert

 Don’t want to ditch the wedding cake but are still dying to serve macarons?
 Fill your wedding dessert display with them.
 Not all of your guests are going to want to dig into a slice of cake, so offering additional options is a great idea.
 Go with a variety of different colours and flavours so that everyone is sure to find something they’ll love.

 As wedding favours